Nursing the Elderly

 Walter exercises on a stepper at LIFE Center.

-Once a day, Walter measures his blood sugar.
+Once a day, Walter measures his blood sugar levels.

 Walter checks his mail.
 Occasionally, he still uses his car to run his errands.